jetstreamapp/soql-parser-js/README.md

 console.log(composedQuery);
 ```

-In the above examples, we made use of `getComposedField(input: string | ComposeFieldInput)` to help easily compose the fields.
-The input expects a string or one of the following shapes of data below.
-An error will be thrown if the data passed in is not one of the following shapes:
+In the example above, we made use of `getComposedField(input: string | ComposeFieldInput)` to compose the fields.
+The input expects a string or one of the following data structures listed below.
+An error will be thrown if the data passed in is not one of the following shapes.

-and will return a `FieldType` object.
+This returns a `FieldType` object.

 ```typescript
 export interface ComposeField {